camunda/camunda-docs/docs/self-managed/operate-deployment/operate-configuration.md

 Please refer to [Supported Environments](../../reference/supported-environments.md#camunda-8-self-managed) to find out which versions of Elasticsearch or OpenSearch are supported in a Camunda 8 Self-Managed setup.
 :::

-For Elasticsearch Operate imports data from indices created and filled in by the [Zeebe Elasticsearch exporter](../zeebe-deployment/exporters/elasticsearch-exporter.md). <br/>For OpenSearch, Operate imports data from indices created and filled in by the [Zeebe OpenSearch exporter](../zeebe-deployment/exporters/opensearch-exporter.md).
+For Elasticsearch, Operate imports data from indices created and filled in by the [Zeebe Elasticsearch exporter](../zeebe-deployment/exporters/elasticsearch-exporter.md).

+For OpenSearch, Operate imports data from indices created and filled in by the [Zeebe OpenSearch exporter](../zeebe-deployment/exporters/opensearch-exporter.md).

-Therefore, settings for this Elasticsearch or Opensearch connection must be defined and must correspond to the settings on the Zeebe side.
+Therefore, settings for this Elasticsearch or OpenSearch connection must be defined and must correspond to the settings on the Zeebe side.

 ### Settings to connect and import